worlddemocrats/federation/README.md

 ## Contact

 If you have any questions, concerns, or suggestions, we welcome you to reach out to us at info@worlddemocrats.org.
-Our team, including our Founder, [Blaise Konya](mailto:blaise.konya@worlddemocrats.org), is here to help and listen.
+Our team, including our founder, [Blaise Konya](mailto:blaise.konya@worlddemocrats.org), is here to help and listen.

 ## License